Lockdowns, job insecurity and money worries are some of the factors that have put an enormous strain on our relationships since the pandemic began.

 If you are struggling in your relationship and are looking to address any issues you’re currently experiencing, here are some things to consider during this difficult time.

-1. Remember what your relationship was like before lockdown
+1. Remember what your relationship was like before the pandemic

 2. Take care of your own needs and communicate these clearly